marmelab/react-admin/doc/4.0/ShowTutorial.md

 In many cases, neither the `<SimpleShowLayout>` nor the `<TabbedShowLayout>` components are enough to display the fields you want.
 In these cases, pass your layout components directly as children of the `<Show>` component.
 As `<Show>` takes care of fetching the record and putting it in a `<RecordContextProvider>`, you can use Field components directly.

-For instance, to display several fields in a single line, you can use material-ui's `<Grid>` component:
+For instance, to display several fields in a single line, you can use MUI's `<Grid>` component:

 {% raw %}
 ```jsx